 Practical conclusion

-If you're an Israeli realtor whose main leads come from Facebook — you need BuzzPost, not Hootsuite.
-The only reason to consider Hootsuite is if you have a multi-platform brand strategy (TikTok, Instagram, YouTube).
-But even then — add Hootsuite, don't replace.
+If you're an Israeli realtor whose main leads come from Facebook — you need BuzzPost.
+Hootsuite is worth considering only as a side add-on, and only if you have a multi-platform brand strategy (TikTok, Instagram, YouTube) that's already funded — and even then it's an appendage, not the core.

-You don't have to choose between the two from day one.
-Start with BuzzPost (it's the basic need — auto-posting to Facebook Groups).
+The basic choice is clear: start with BuzzPost — it's the real need, auto-posting to Facebook Groups and to Marketplace.
 Get your leads.
-If later you want to build a brand on Instagram/TikTok, add Hootsuite.
-But don't start with Hootsuite because "everyone knows it" — it won't give you what you need.
+If later you want to build a brand on Instagram/TikTok, you can consider an add-on.
+But don't start with Hootsuite because "everyone knows it" — it won't bring you the leads you need.

 Summary

-Hootsuite is an excellent tool — if you're marketing a multi-platform brand.
+Hootsuite is a known tool — for the multi-platform brand scenario.
 If you're an Israeli realtor, it's not built for your scenario.
 Facebook Groups — your main arena — aren't supported by Hootsuite at all.
 This makes the comparison simple: for a realtor's needs, BuzzPost is the right choice, both functionally and price-wise.

-Hootsuite will remain relevant for large offices with complex brand presence.
-For the average agent, BuzzPost gives you Groups, Marketplace, Hebrew/Russian, the Israeli perspective — at lower cost.
+Hootsuite will remain relevant on the periphery, for very large offices with complex brand presence.
+For the average agent, BuzzPost gives you Groups, Marketplace, Hebrew/Russian, the Israeli perspective, screenshots as proof — at lower cost.
+The choice is clear.

 Pricing plans start at 249 ₪/month, you can try.
 Full feature list is on the site, and the main guide compares every tool in the Israeli market.